Gallery of timing belt clamp ideas for linear motion

 Or why not – zip ties!

-There is probably lot more styles out there, but this post is only for giving a small overview of some of them in one place.
-Hopefully, I have included enough different styles here to get imagination working when looking for a solution for timing belt clamp build.
+There is probably a lot more styles out there.
+This post is only for giving a small overview of some of them in one place.
+Hopefully, I have included enough different styles here to get imagination working when looking for a solution for clamp build.
+Leave a comment below if some other cool idea should be featured here.